Defending Jacob (miniseries)

-Defending Jacob is an American crime drama miniseries, based on the 2012 novel of the same name by William Landay, produced by Apple TV+.
+Defending Jacob is an American murder-mystery legal drama miniseries, based on the 2012 novel of the same name by William Landay, produced by Apple TV+.
 The series was created and written by Mark Bomback and directed by Morten Tyldum.
 It stars Chris Evans, Michelle Dockery, Jaeden Martell, Cherry Jones, Pablo Schreiber, Betty Gabriel, Sakina Jaffrey and J.K.
 Simmons.
 It premiered on April 24, 2020, and concluded on May 29, 2020.

 The series received generally favorable reviews from critics, who praised the performances (particularly those of Evans, Dockery and Martell), ambiguity, and emotional weight, but criticized the pacing, length and ending.
 The miniseries was released on Blu-ray and DVD on July 6, 2021, by Paramount Home Entertainment.

 Premise

-Defending Jacob tells the story of a family dealing with the accusation that their 14-year-old son may be a murderer.
+Assistant District Attorney Andy Barber and his wife Laurie deal with the accusation that their 14-year-old son Jacob may be a murderer.